SamBelkacem/SamBelkacem.github.io/index.md

-## Welcome to my GitHub Page
+## Sami Belkacem

-PhD student in Artificial Intelligence at USTHB University and currently a member of the Computer Systems Laboratory.
+PhD student in Artificial Intelligence at [USTHB University](https://www.usthb.dz/en) and currently a member of the Computer Systems Laboratory.

 I am passionate about Computer Science, Python programming, Machine learning, and Artificial Intelligence.